Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ## 16.17.
 Is there a roadmap for future versions?
 There is no binding roadmap for future versions, although I maintain a list of ideas in the 'Contribution opportunities' chapter of '.\docs\CONTRIBUTING.html'.

-Now that Set-OutlookSignatures is cloud aware, the next big thing will probably be supporting Microsoft's signature roaming feature.
-I have already seen a beta version of Outlook handling the new feature, but Microsoft has not yet disclosed an API or other detailed documentation.

 Fixing issues has priority over new features, of course.
 ## 16.18.
 How to deploy signatures for "Send As", "Send On Behalf" etc.?
 The script only considers primary mailboxes, these are mailboxes added as separate accounts.
 This is the same way Outlook handles mailboxes from a signature perspective: Outlook can not handle signatures for non-primary mailboxes (added via "Open these additional mailboxes").